teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 **Note:** In the example above, the input was performed while the player was on controller port 1, hence the omission of "&1" for player 1 inputs.

 Specifying an invalid controller port will cause the input to fail.
-The number of controllers in use can be viewed with the `ControllerCountCommand`.
+The number of controllers in use can be viewed with the `ControllerCountCommand` (default: "!controllercount"), and a user can view or set their controller port with the `ControllerPortCommand` (default: "!port").

 ## Macros

-Macros are a collection of inputs that can be assigned to the bot with the `AddMacroCommand`.
-Macros are stored in the **Macros** table in **TRBotData.db** and can be viewed with the `MacrosCommand`.
+Macros are a collection of inputs that can be assigned to the bot with the `AddMacroCommand` (default: "!addmacro").
+Macros are stored in the **Macros** table in the database and can be viewed with the `ListMacrosCommand` (default: "!macros").

 Macros start with "#" and have a name, which may be used to describe what the macro does.
 For example, "#masha" can be a macro for "[a34ms #34ms]\*20", which will press "a" many times very rapidly.